Mariano Guadalupe Vallejo: Early career

-Mariano Vallejo was born in Monterey, California, the eighth of thirteen children and third son of Ignacio Vicente Ferrer Vallejo (1748–1832) and María Antonia Lugo (1776–1855).
+Mariano Vallejo was born in Monterey, California, the eighth of thirteen children and third son of Ignacio Vicente Ferrer Vallejo and María Antonia Lugo.

 There is controversy over Vallejo's exact date of birth.
 According to Vallejo, and his family bible, he was born on 7 July 1807.
 His baptismal certificate, however, signed by Fr.
 Baltasar Carnicer states that he was baptized on 5 July 1807, and born the previous night (4 July 1807).
 Other sources state a birthdate of 7 July 1808.

-Mariano Guadalupe Vallejo's parents were at Santa Barbara Mission February 18, 1791.
+Mariano Guadalupe Vallejo's parents were wed at Santa Barbara Mission on February 18, 1791.
 His paternal grandparents were Gerónimo Vallejo and Antonia Gómez, and his maternal grandparents were Francisco Lugo and Juana María Rita Martínez.
 His father's great grandfather, Pedro Vallejo, was said to have served as viceroy of New Spain, although his name does not appear on the list of viceroys.
 Other documents show his paternal great grandfather to be Jose Inocencio Vallejo y Olvera Gordivar instead.
 Born 1656 in Tapatitlan de Morelos and died in 1770, father of Juan Lucas Vallejo de Cornejo y Ramirez (1688–1713), father of Geronimo Vallejo.
 Earlier Vallejo ancestors were said to include a captain who served under Hernan Cortés and an admiral, Alonso Vallejo, said to be the commander of the ship which brought Columbus back to Spain as a prisoner in 1500.
 However, these ancestors were probably only a family mythology.
 Ignacio himself had been a well considered sergeant (sargento distinguido) at the Presidio of Monterey, who eventually served as Alcalde of San José.

 As a teenager, Mariano, his nephew Juan Bautista Alvarado (1809–1882), and José Castro (1808–1860) received special instruction from Governor Pablo Vicente de Solá.
 The boys received government documents and newspapers from Mexico City, as well as access to the governor's personal library.
 Vallejo then worked as a clerk for English merchant William Hartnell, who taught Vallejo English, French, and Latin.

 Vallejo was serving as the personal secretary to the new Governor of California, Luis Argüello, when news of Mexico's independence reached Monterey.
 Argüello enrolled Vallejo as a cadet in the Presidio company in 1824.
 After being promoted to corporal, Argüello appointed Vallejo to the diputación, the territorial legislature.
 He was promoted to alférez (equal to a modern army second lieutenant), and in 1829, Vallejo led a group of soldiers against the Miwoks, under chief Estanislao.
 After a three-day battle, Vallejo's troops forced the Miwok to flee to Mission San José, seeking refuge with the padres.